NLnetLabs/draft-toorop-dnsop-dns-catalog-zones/draft-ietf-dnsop-dns-catalog-zones.md

 ## Global Properties

 Apart from catalog zone metadata stored at the apex (NS, SOA and the like), catalog zone information is stored in the form of "properties".
+Catalog consumers SHOULD ignore properties they do not understand.

-This specification defines a number of so-called properties that implementations MUST support, as well as a mechanism to allow implementors to store additional information in the catalog zone (= extension properties, (#customproperties)).
+This specification defines a number of so-called properties, as well as a mechanism to allow implementors to store additional information in the catalog zone (= extension properties, (#customproperties)).
 The meaning of such extension properties is determined by the implementation in question.

 Some properties are defined at the global level; others are scoped to apply only to a specific member zone.
-This section deals with global properties; member-specific properties are described in (#properties).
+This document defines a single mandatory global property in (#version).
+Member-specific properties are described in (#properties).

 More properties may be defined in future documents.

-### Schema Version (`version` property)
+### Schema Version (`version` property) {#version}

 The catalog zone schema version is specified by an integer value embedded in a TXT RR named `version.$CATZ`.
 All catalog zones MUST have a TXT RRset named `version.$CATZ` with exactly one RR.
-Catalog consumers MUST NOT apply catalog zone processing to zones without the expected value in one of the RRs in the `version.$CATZ` TXT RRset, but they may be transferred as ordinary zones.
+Catalog consumers MUST NOT apply catalog zone processing to zones without the expected value in the `version.$CATZ` TXT RR, but they may be transferred as ordinary zones.
-For this memo, the value of one of the RRs in the `version.CATZ` TXT RRset MUST be set to "2", i.e.
+For this memo, the value of the `version.CATZ` TXT RR MUST be set to "2", i.e.:

 ``` dns-zone
 version.$CATZ 0 IN TXT "2"